GeorgeBatch/arch-pre-training/README_ARCH.md

 "the only difference with that of Desai et al. [12] is that of working with bags of image instances instead of a single instance"

-"For all MIC model training experiments, we set the hyper-paremeters, tokenization and training details according to Desai et al. [12] and their publicly available code, with a few exceptions as follows: H is set to 512, which also determines the width of each of the transformer layers and the number of attention heads; the batch size is set to 32 images or less irrespective of the bag sizes due to computational restraints, which are pre-computed before every epoch after re-shuffling the dataset indices.
-Finally, for the ease of training, we switched to a ADAM optimizer with a default learning rate of 1e-3 and an early stopping set to a patience of a held-out set validation loss of 10."
+"For all MIC model training experiments, we set the hyper-parameters, tokenization and training details according to Desai et al. [12] and their publicly available code, with a few exceptions as follows: H is set to 512, which also determines the width of each of the transformer layers and the number of attention heads; the batch size is set to 32 images or fewer irrespective of the bag sizes due to computational restraints, which are pre-computed before every epoch after re-shuffling the dataset indices.
+Finally, for the ease of training, we switched to a ADAM optimizer with a default learning rate of 1e-3 and an early stopping set to patience of a held-out set validation loss of 10."

-"For all of our MIC, MTL and MTL+MIC models, we employ standard data augmentations using [imaug](https://imgaug.readthedocs.io/en/latest/): custom random crop function such that letters are not cropped out); resize and re-scale; color jitter (brightness, contrast saturation and hue); Gaussian and/or salt and pepper noise, and JPEG compression artifacts."
+"For all of our MIC, MTL and MTL+MIC models, we employ standard data augmentations using [imaug](https://imgaug.readthedocs.io/en/latest/): custom random crop function such that letters are not cropped out; resize and re-scale; color jitter (brightness, contrast saturation and hue); Gaussian and/or salt and pepper noise, and JPEG compression artifacts."

 * resnet50 -> resnet18
 * Fast Food Transform
 * ?
-CLAM-slyle (not all of the layers)
+CLAM-style (only some of the layers)
 * BatchNorm at the Input